 - Resting in any comfortable position

-- A little gentle walking over non-slip flooring (e.g. carpet), short grass, concrete and other easy surfaces.
-You’ll need to support his rear end with a hindquarter sling.
-He should walk for no longer than 5 minutes at a time to start with.
-Some dogs should walk for less than this (e.g. only one minute at a time before being picked up for a rest).
+- With your help, a little gentle walking over non-slip flooring (e.g. carpet), short grass, concrete and other easy surfaces.
+You’ll need to support their rear end with a hindquarter sling.
+Lift the sling just as much as is needed to prevent his paws from getting scraped, especially when moving over hard surfaces.
+They should be up on their feet for no more than 5 minutes at a time to start with.
+Many dogs should walk for less than this (e.g. only one minute at a time before being picked up for a rest).
 Ask your vet to advise you.
-Keep your dog on a lead whenever outdoors.
-If he’s likely to rush off, then he should also be carried or on a lead indoors, except when confined in his recovery crate or pen.
+Keep your dog on a harness and lead during any attempts at walking.
+The lead slows them down, giving their rear end a chance to catch up and learn to walk.

-- Relaxing with you on the sofa, but only if he is very safely restrained.
-Safety tip: Have him wear a harness, and keep your fingers tucked around the harness straps to be sure that he won’t leap off the sofa unexpectedly.
+- Relaxing with you on the sofa, but only with very careful restraint at all times.
+Safety tip: Have them wear a harness, and keep your fingers tucked around the harness straps to be sure that they won’t leap off the sofa unexpectedly.

-- Chewing on toys or filled Kongs (so long as he doesn’t shake them violently or throw and catch them)
+- Chewing on toys (so long as they won’t shake them violently or throw and catch them)

-For larger breeds, or for very calm dogs who definitely won’t try to jump onto the sofa, you might set up a room in your house to be a “recovery room” instead of using a crate or pen.
+For larger breeds, you might set up a room in your house to be a ‘recovery room’ for your dog instead of using a crate or pen.
 If so, the room must have non-slip flooring, and all members of the family will need to take care whenever opening and closing the door so that the dog doesn’t slip out.
-If your vet has already advised “crate rest” or “room rest” for a certain number of weeks, then do your very best to follow their recommendation.
 Try the following links for more information: